 The day I call, Hugh Calveley is supposed to be presenting the warts’n’all Moxion story to a tech conference in Christchurch.
 But New Zealand’s just moved to traffic light red.
 The conference is cancelled and Hugh’s presentation sits idle on his computer.
 Oh well, their loss, our gain.

 If the Moxion story was a film, it would probably start as something slapstick, featuring Bernard Moran of Blackbooks fame.
 Or maybe it’s Goodbye Pork Pie since it involves cops, cars and capers.
 The heart of the story, though, is more like the Matrix, involving the power of metadata to transform reality.

-“Now as a truck bitch the bane of my life were these things called camera sheets,” he recalls.
+“Now as a third AC [assistant camera], the bane of my life were these things called camera sheets,” he recalls.
 “They contain all the metadata about the shoot.
 You can imagine how important these sheets are.
 Before digital cameras, everything was shot in film.
 Film is really expensive and so you need to record as much information about each piece of film – where it was, who’s in it, the lens used and so on.
 They are recorded on set, in pen, on carbon-copy triplicates and even though they’re really important, they are also really messy, usually covered in coffee stains and mud, with handwriting no one can read.